ESSENTIAL MAINTENANCE WORKS FOR A9 SPEY RIVER BRIDGE NEAR KINGUSSIE

 The works will involve concrete repairs, replacing the bridgedeck waterproofing, resurfacing the road and installing new expansion joints.
 These works are being carried out to prevent defects in the road surfacing caused by failure of the underlying bridge waterproofing.

-These maintenance works start on Monday 9 September for around 14 weeks.
+These maintenance works start on Monday 9 September and will be completed by Friday 20 December.

 To ensure the safety of both road users and the workforce, this single carriageway section of the A9 will be reduced to one lane over the bridge.
 Two-way temporary traffic lights will be in place 24 hours a day for the full duration of the works.
 For some overnight works, a convoy traffic management system will be required to safely escort road users through the site.